 8. Counselor - ESFP (The Performer) - Party animal.
 Everything’s going to be just fine; I’m with you all the way. - Don't worry, be happy.We are always careful to emphasise to the cohort that this measures behaviour.
 It can be useful in assessing stress, correct imposition (communication), energy and preferences.
 It does not measure a person's values, aptitude, honesty, intelligence, personality (nice or not) nor whether they have any mental health issues, are addicted or have been brainwashed.
-Conducted and Composed by Elizabeth Hunter™ - Last Update 31 August, 2019
+Conducted and composed by Elizabeth Hunter™ - Last Update 20 October, 2019

 Statistics and Overview